thiagocapuano/waves-documentation/en/ride/built-in-functions/list-functions.md

 #### `arr`: List[T]

-The list.
+List.

 #### `pos`: Int

-The index of the element.
+Index of the element.

 ## cons(T, List[T]): List[T] <a id="cons"></a>

-Prepends a new element to the list.
+Inserts the element at the beginning of the list.

 ``` ride
 cons(head:T, tail: List[T]): List[T]